Get the Latest Info

 - Every person inside a vehicle that is part of a business or organization must wear a face covering/mask that covers their mouth, nose and chin.

 - Please review the full legislation for exceptions

 Additionally, if you are visiting a Retirement Home or Long Term Care Home, there is specific provincial guidance on visitor protocols.
 Please review the guidance by clicking here, and if you have questions or concerns, please contact our local Health Unit at 613-345-5685.

 If you own a business in one of the categories that are being permitted to reopen, it is important that you do so safely and following all provincial health and safety guidelines, and do so ONLY IF you are able to put all of the necessary precautions in place.
 Continuing to offer curbside pick up, delivery, and cashless/touchless payment options as part of your regular operations is still advised.

 To assist you with your reopening, the City of Brockville has put together a list of resources and suppliers to help make your reopening easier.
-Please visit our Reopening Safely page for details.
+Please click here to visit our Reopening Safely page for details.

 On May 14, 2020 Premier Ford announced additional workplaces that can reopen.